spatie/laravel-model-states/docs/working-with-transitions/04-retrieving-transitionable-states.md

 weight: 4
 ---

-An array of transitionable states can be retrieved with the `transitionableStates()` method on your model.
+An array of transitionable states can be retrieved using the `transitionableStates()` on the state field.

 ```php